First U.S. Space Force commercial released: ‘Maybe your purpose isn’t on this planet’

 Throughout the video, scenes of people in uniform walking around a launchpad, watching a rocket launch, and monitoring satellites in orbit could be seen, hinting at potential roles for soldiers of the Space Force.

-The commercial’s Wednesday debut comes nearly a week after the window for airmen to volunteer to be transferred into the Space Force opened, according to Military.com.
+The commercial’s Wednesday debut comes nearly a week after the window for airmen to volunteer to be transferred into the Space Force opened, Military.com reported.

 The video was also released just weeks before Netflix is set to air its new sitcom based on the Space Force starring Steve Carell of “The Office,” on May 29.